foulboness/foulboness/README.md

 <p align="center">If you use, modify, or take inspiration, please give credit by tagging or mentioning my work <3
 </p>

-<p align="center"> More prototypes, experiments, and unfinished ideas live in my GitHub archive. </p>

 ---